libretro/docs/docs/library/fbneo.md

 ### Step 1: Obtaining an XML DAT

 You can download the dat files for the latest version of the core from the [dats](https://github.com/libretro/FBNeo/tree/master/dats/) directory.
+Note that some devices (Nintendo 3DS) are running a "light" build with fewer supported games due to memory limitation, the dat files for that build are available from the [light](https://github.com/libretro/FBNeo/tree/master/dats/light/) subdirectory.

 ### Step 2: Gathering the ingredients